 Let’s see which side produces the best results ABT? or DBT?

 Which side do you mostly live on will depend on which questions you consistently ask yourself?
 Whichever side you live on produces different results.
 Want to know which questions you ask the most?
 Check your actions!
 If you’re mostly in DBT it’s natural to want to immediately jump over to ABT.
-Which is a good thing, but first it’s a good idea to come to grips on where you are in this moment.
+This is a good thing, but first it’s a good idea to come to grips with where you are at this moment.

 Too often we tend to neglect our current moment and think about what we do want.
 This is fine as long as it’s not a form of escape or avoidance.
 Asset-Based Thinkers have an S.O.S. code they live by; S-Self reminds you to look within; O-Others Strengths and Talents; Situations-Looking for assets in situations.